Build MPV and FFmpeg with JACK+portaudio+ASIO support on Windows

 - Create an environmental variable called “PKG_CONFIG_PATH” and add the path “(Media Build Suite location)\local64\lib\pkgconfig”.
 Also add the “(Media Build Suite location)\local64\bin-video” to your environmental “Path”.

-3. After MPV compiliation, linking mpv with MSVC programs
+3. After MPV compilation, linking mpv with MSVC programs

-As according to the Native compilation with MSYS2 you need to create a import library for the mpv DLL.
+According to the Native compilation with MSYS2, you need to create an import library for the mpv DLL.
 Launch a Visual Studio command prompt (latest 2022 or later), and cd to the bin directory where mpv-2.dll is located.
-Then create the library with you need a definition file (.def).
+To create the library, you need a definition file (.def).

 If you have a mpv.def file(Option 2 normally gives that), you can already do this: